adambard/learnxinyminutes-docs/ansible.html.markdown

 It is an agent-less tool - every agent consumes up to 16MB ram - in some environments, it may be noticable amount.
 It is agent-less - you have to verify your environment consistency 'on-demand' - there is no built-in mechanism that would warn you about some change automatically (this can be achieved with reasonable effort)
 Official GUI Tool (web inferface) - Ansible Tower - is great, but it is expensive.
-There is no 'small enterprice' payment plan.
-Easy workaround with Rundeck or Jenkins is possible with reasonable workload.
+There is no 'small enterprice' payment plan, however Ansible AWX is the free open source version we were all waiting for.

 #### Pros

 It is an agent-less tools In most scenarios, it use ssh as a transport layer.
 In some way you can use it as 'bash on steroids'.
 It is very-very-very easy to start.
 If you are familiar with ssh concept - you already know Ansible (ALMOST).
 My personal record is: 'I did show "how to install and use ansible" (for simple raspberry pi cluster management) - it took me 30 seconds to deliver a complete working example !!!)'
 I do provide a training services - I'm able to teach a production-ready person - in 8 hours (1 training day)!
 It covers all needed to work aspects!
 No other tool can match this ease of use!
 It executes 'as is' - other tools (salt, puppet, chef - might execute in different scenario than you would expect)
 Documentation is at the world-class standard!
 The comunity (github, stackOverflow) would help you very fast.
 Writing own modules and extension is fairly easy.
+Ansible AWX is the open source version of Ansible Tower we have been waiting for, which provides an excellent UI.

 #### Neutral
 Migration Ansible<->Salt is failrly easy - so if you would need an event-driven agent environment - it would be a good choice to start quick with Ansible, and convert to salt when needed.